-- ^ Lead independent director.

-- Independent non-executive director.

 - Non-executive director.

+- Executive director.

-- Appointed to the board in January 2023.
+- 1 Appointed to the board in January 2023.

 For more information on the qualifications and experience of subcommittee members, refer to pages 71 to 72.

 The board exercises control through a governance framework.
 This includes reviewing detailed reports presented to it and its subcommittees, and oversight of the continuously updated risk management programme to ensure effective management and control of the risks facing the business.
 The board and subcommittee structure is supported by appropriate internal governance practices and procedures.
 These promote an efficient, objective and independent decision-making culture that considers the interests of all stakeholders.